 - It can provide a fun and inexpensive activity for the entire family to enjoy together.

 - It is a relaxing experience that provides a reconnection to nature.

-- Observers can gain a better understanding of how wildlife acts in their natural environment, including how they forage for food, where they live and their interactions with other wildlife.
+- Observers can gain a better understanding of how wildlife acts in their natural environment, including how they forage for food, where they live and their interaction with other wildlife.

 Bald Eagles Habitat

 “The public interest in bald eagles is very gratifying,” said Jamey Driscoll, Arizona Game & Fish Bald Eagle Coordinator.
 Driscoll is a very special member of the Verde Canyon family, supervising the restoration and preservation of eagle habitat in the Verde Valley area.
-Working with Arizona Game & Fish since 1992 and involved with bald eagle research for 18 years, Driscoll oversees the Arizona Bald Eagle Nestwatch Program as well as the Banding and Identification Program.
+Working with Arizona Game & Fish since 1992, and involved with bald eagle research for well over 20 years, Driscoll oversees the Arizona Bald Eagle Nestwatch Program as well as the Banding and Identification Program.